efor89/firstjoinui/README.md

-This Plugin Open an UI at the first Join!
+This Plugin open an UI at the first Join!

+After you set the jtext and jtitle reload your Server!

 commands: